Philidor Docs

 • yield aggregation / leveraged / derivatives: lower

-The platform score is bounded by its weakest dependency, not the product of all dependencies.
-The worst safety factor among all dependencies is applied, plus a small count discount for additional dependencies.
+The platform score is bounded by its weakest dependency.
+The worst safety factor among all dependencies is applied — a single value, not a product across the full dependency list.
+A small count discount then accounts for fan-out: more dependencies means more surface area even when each individual dependency is strong.

 Safety factors by dependency tier:

-Recent protocol incidents impose hard caps that relax over time.
-Caps are severity-aware:
+Protocol incidents impose caps that relax across discrete time windows.
+Caps are severity- and resolution-aware:

 On this page